sociocs/sociocs-docs/integrations/activecampaign.md

 When the recipient replies to the message, it shows up in your Sociocs Inbox, from where you can reply, and continue the conversation.

 !!!
-If you are already using Twilio app for sending SMS, you can replace it with the Sociocs app to enable a two-way conversation with the recipients.
+If you are already using Twilio app in ActiveCampaign for sending SMS, you can replace it with the Sociocs app to enable a two-way conversation with the recipients.
 !!!

 [!button variant="info" target="blank" text="App page on ActiveCampaign"](https://www.activecampaign.com/apps/sociocs-integration)